WiderstandD/Kiel_50/README.md

 Measurment of the three-phase (Voltage Ch.1,2,3 + Current Ch.4 (GN))
 ![Measurement2](oscillograms/3.PNG)

----
-### First step
+# First step
 Hardware you need to start:
-						- Kiel_50 board
+						1) Kiel_50 board
-						- Three phase BLDC motor
+						2) Three phase BLDC motor
-						- Arduino UNO
+						3) Arduino UNO
-						- Power supply 5.5V - 50V with at least 1A (for small 								motors)
+						4) Power supply 5.5V - 50V with at least 1A (for small motors)
-  						- Main PC for programming
+  						5) Main PC for programming
 Software you need to start:
-						- Arduino IDE
+						1) Arduino IDE
-						- The Software for the Arduino UNO
+						2) The Software for the Arduino UNO
----

-### Tags

-- Components: Contains coded patterns and examples.
-- Voice & Tone: Provides guidance on how language should be used.
-- Designers Kit: Includes a Sketch/Photoshop/Figma/etc. file for designers.
-- Source code: Publically viewable source code

----

 Let‘s start: After git clone the Project navigate to the main directory with source code.
 Open it with Arduino IDE and compile.
 If you get no errors, plug the Kiel 50 board.

 First turn: The Arduino UNO is connected to the Kiel 50.
 NO motor is connected to the Kiel 50 board.
 The Arduino UNO have ($test) sketch loaded.